 Cheques are not used in Finland.
 During your stay, there will be many different fees and bills, like your rent, that you are required to pay.
 This is mainly done through internet banking, which is the easiest and cheapest way to pay your bills.
-Some banks offer direct payments for monthly bills.
-Ask you bank for further information.
 The fee for a payment made at the bank counter by a bank official varies.

-10.2 Post
+9.2 Post

 The mail in Finland is handled by a government owned company called Posti.
-The main post offices (Posti/Post) in Åbo and Vasa are:
+The main post offices (posti/post) in Åbo and Vasa are: